Gravitational-wave bursts from spin-precessing black holes in binary systems: Waveform emitted by black hole's precession

-where $i$ takes 1 or 2 for two components.
-From the above equation, the stain of precessing GWs increases very fast when r decreases.
-This magnitude of stain makes the precessing GWs may be detectable.
+where $i=\{1,2\}$.
+From the above equation, the GW strain amplitude of the signal emitted by precessing black holes increases very rapidly when r decreases.
+For $r$ small enough, we will see that this signal can be detected.

-Now we give the frequency-domain waveforms of the precessing GWs.
+To do so we need to derive the frequency-domain waveform of the GWs from spin precession.
 To the leading order, the orbital evolution due to the GWs radiation for a circular binary is

-here and after we omit the subscript $i$ of $m$ and $F$ for simplicity.
-From \eqref{ds1} we can get the relation between the precession frequency and orbital radius
+here and after, we omit the subscript $i$ of $m$ and $F$.
+From Eq.(\ref{ds1}) we can get the relation between the precession frequency and the orbital radius